Policy Key (SafeConnect) Frequently Asked Questions

 Once the policy is accepted, what happens next?

 A small program is downloaded and automatically installed.
 You will be prompted through a series of steps.
-Upon completion of the install, the program will scan your computer for compliance in accordance to college policies.
+Upon completion of the install, the program will scan your computer for compliance in accordance to university policies.

 If my computer meets the requirements on the policy page, how will this program affect my machine?

 If the computer meets all of the standards set forth in the policy, the operation of the system will be totally transparent to you and will not impact the computer.

 Does this software monitor what I do on my computer?

 No. UNF does not monitor network traffic based on content unless there is a problem detected with your system.